Emacs is an editor used by many, on the Linux and Unix Operating system.

 Ctrl c and !

-Move back and forth between the two portions of the screen.
+Move back and forth between the two portions of

 Ctrl I or ctrl o